 This virus causes severe liver damage.
 It is a sexually transmitted disease, or contracted through other means of blood exposure.
 It is fairly common in adults, but very rare in infants and children.
 It can be fatal.

-This virus causes severe diarrhea, vomiting, and dehydration in infants.
-It is extremely common and can be fatal.
+This virus causes diarrhea, vomiting, and dehydration in infants.
+It is extremely common but rarely serious.
+Fatalities are rare.

 This virus causes muscle weakness and paralysis.
 It can be fatal.
 It has been eradicated from the U.S. and entire western hemisphere.